mapike907/Data-Analysis-Portfolio/Data Analysis & Viz/Alaska-Climate-Analysis/README.md

 **Question:** Based upon the past decade of precipitation data, what are the best days or weeks to choose for entering this raffle?

 **Methods & Datasets:**
-Precipatation and temperature from 8/1/2011 to 12/31/2021, Anchorage, AK.
+Precipitation and temperature from 8/1/2011 to 12/31/2021, Anchorage, AK.
 Dataset downloaded from from Alaska Climate Research Center (ACRC) Data Portal on 10/11/2022.
 Variables pulled for analysis: maximum temperature, mean temperature, minimum temperature, snowfall, snow depth, precipitation.
 link: https://akclimate.org/data/data-portal/